 He opens with an experiment with shoppers making a wine selection.
 Shoppers pick from two batches of wine — French and German.
 While shoppers pass through the aisles, French music is played for one section of people and German music for the other.

 It is noticed that this ambient music influences the choice of the shoppers.
-The same music promotes better sales of their equivalent countries.
-The shoppers were then quizzed about their selection of wine and were asked if the music played any role in it.
-Surprisingly, they said that their choice was made on a subconscious level and most of them never really paid attention to the music.
+The same music promotes better sales in their equivalent countries.
+The shoppers were then quizzed about their wine selection and asked if the music played any role in it.
+Surprisingly, they said their choice was subconscious, and most never really paid attention to the music.

 Influencers are an enormous rage in today’s digital world.
-Using well-known online celebrities or people with large social media following to promote brands is an effective marketing strategy for the tech-savvy world.
-Unboxing videos, tutorials, or even just a shout-out play a crucial role in this transformation.
+Using well-known online celebrities or people with large social media followings to promote brands is an effective marketing strategy for the tech-savvy world.
+Unboxing videos, tutorials, or even a shout-out play a crucial role in this transformation.

 Rachel David runs an influencer marketing company called Hashtag Communication.
 After noticing how every country deals with influencers, she shares her learnings on TED’s open platform.

 She explains how we are yet to understand statistics like ROI and content types for this domain.
 Even without concrete data, this type of marketing is also almost foolproof.
 It’s one of the best ways to gain attention in just one specific genre.